kayliryan/everything-is-vine/journals/boden.md

 08/23/22:
 Refined winery models, created list view and working react list page with bootstrap cards to display wines.
 Started working on user model and auth integration across the services.

+08/24/22:
+Created dashboard page to show all wineries listed in card format along with the needed api view function/url mapping.
+Completed user authentication login page that works to grab token from django and log a user in.
+Will be working on signup and logout functionality tomorrow.